 For example, Alibaba is a great tool, it's helpful to research suppliers and so forth.

-And since everyone has access to it, any product you buy from there can be copied relatively easily.
+And since everyone has access to Jack Ma's creation, any product you buy from there can be copied relatively easily.

 That's the physical product side.